Joseph Duggar, Kendra Caldwell Get Married: Get The Details

-The day is finally here and Joseph Duggar and Kendra Caldwell have tied the knot!
-The fans have been wondering how soon they would get married.
-People shared the news that the couple is now married.
+The day is finally here and Joseph Duggar and Kendra Caldwell have tied the knot.
+Fans have been wondering when, and People shared the news that the couple is now married.
 They got married Friday at the First Baptist Church in Siloam Springs, Arkansas.

 Kendra’s dress was a Renee Miller jeweled top with princess skirt.
-The wedding colors were navy, soft yellow and burgundy.
+The wedding colors were navy, soft yellow, and burgundy.
 At their big rehearsal dinner, they had Mexican food along with ice cream.
 Everyone knows that the Duggar family loves their ice cream.
-They had their wedding reception at the church at the gym and they served cupcakes, coffee and salty snack food.
+They had their wedding reception at the church, in the gym, and they served cupcakes, coffee, and salty snack food.

 Kendra and Joseph had 22 people in their big wedding party.
-Joe had his brother Josiah serving as the best man.
-The groomsmen were John David, Jedidiah, Jeremiah, Jason, James and Justin.
-Kendra’s sister Lauren was her maid of honor.
-She had ten bridesmaids her mom and Joe’s sisters Jana, Jill, Jessa, Jinger, Joy, Johannah and Jennifer.
+Joe had his brother, Josiah, serving as the best man.
+The groomsmen were John David, Jedidiah, Jeremiah, Jason, James, and Justin.
+Kendra’s sister, Lauren, was her maid of honor.
+She had 10 bridesmaids, including her mom and Joe’s sisters, Jana, Jill, Jessa, Jinger, Joy, Johannah, and Jennifer.
 It sounds like the entire family was involved in the big wedding.
 Kendra seems like she is really close to the girls and everyone is happy to hear that Jinger made it back from Texas for the big event.

-The fans of Counting On loved when Joseph proposed to Kendra at his sister Joy-Anna’s big wedding.
+The fans of Counting On loved when Joseph proposed to Kendra at his Joy-Anna’s wedding.
 They made sure she got the bouquet and he popped the question.
 Everyone can’t wait to see the wedding on Counting On when it airs.
-The new season is about to start and when it came to Joy-Anna’s wedding they aired it right away and then went back and showed all of the preparations and stuff.
-With Joe’s wedding, there will be a one-hour special about it next month sometime.
-It has been a while since the viewers have seen a Duggar wedding that was one of the boys.
+The new season is about to start, and when it came to Joy-Anna’s wedding they aired it right away and then went back and showed all of the preparations.
+With Joe’s wedding, there will be a one-hour special to air next month sometime.
+It has been a while since viewers have seen a male Duggar wedding.

 Exclusive: Joseph Duggar and Kendra Caldwell Are Married! https://t.co/W9gMxP1tSL